scality/bert-e/README.md

                         delay.
-If empty, a local clone will be created --owner OWNER         The owner of the repo (default: scality) --slug SLUG           The repo's slug (default: ring) --settings SETTINGS   The settings to use (default to repository slug) --interactive         Ask before merging or sending comments --no-comment          Do not add any comment to the pull request page -v                    Verbose mode
+If empty, a local clone will be created --owner OWNER         The owner of the repo (default: scality) --slug SLUG           The repo's slug (default: ring) --settings SETTINGS   Path to project settings file --interactive         Ask before merging or sending comments --no-comment          Do not add any comment to the pull request page -v                    Verbose mode